 Every Virtual Local Area Network is working as a separate logical network; and data destined for stations, not in the Virtual Local Area Network must be forwarded through a router or device that supports routing.

 Virtual Local Area Networks also make possible the implementation of access and security policies to particular groupings of users.
 Such as each switch port can assign to only one VLAN except in some cases.
 The figure below illustrates Virtual Local Area Networks.

 Benefits of VLANs

 VLANs make it simple to plan a network to maintain the goals of an organization.
 The most important benefits of Virtual Local Area Networks are as follows:

 The separation decreases the possibility of confidential information breaches.
-The figure below illustrates that management, sells and IT section are totally separate from each other, so they can’t access each other’s files.
+The figure below illustrates that management, sells and IT sections are totally separate from each other, so they can’t access each other’s files.

 VLANs reduce the cost of the network and make it possible of more efficient use of existing hardware and bandwidth because segmenting a network into smaller VLAN is cheaper than creating a routed network with routers.